cetuslabs/dock_receipt_json/README.md

 ## Attributes Defined:

 dock_receipt_number: Number to identify dock receipt

 booking_number: Number to identify booking

 shipper_name: Shipper Name

-truck[license_plate]: License plate of truck truck[company_name]: The trucking company name
+truck[license_plate]: License plate of truck

+truck[company_name]: The trucking company name

 cargoes: Array of cargo associated to dock receipt

 ### Cargoes Attributes:
-cargo_type String to identify the type of cargo.
-We currently have breakbulk, vehicle and boat but can be anything we agree on. height
+cargo_type: String to identify the type of cargo.
+Example: "breakbulk", "vehicle" and "boat".

-Value to specify height of cargo length
+height: Value to specify height of cargo

-Value to specify length of cargo width
+length: Value to specify length of cargo

-Value to specify width of cargo dimension_unit
+width: Value to specify width of cargo

-Value to specify the unit used for the dimensions (feet, inches...) weight
+dimension_unit: Value to specify the unit used for the dimensions (feet, inches...)

-Value to specify weight of cargo weight_unit
+weight: Value to specify weight of cargo

-Value to specify the unit used for the weight (lb,kg...) quantity
+weight_unit: Value to specify the unit used for the weight (lb,kg...)

-Amount of items
+quantity: Amount of items

-description
-A description of the cargo.
-Free text. hazmat_codes[code]
+description: A description of the cargo.
+Free text.

-The standard hazmat code
+hazmat_codes[code]: The standard hazmat code

-hazmat_codes[class]
-The hazmat class related to the code hazmat_codes[name]
+hazmat_codes[class]: The hazmat class related to the code

-The hazmat class name
+hazmat_codes[name]: The hazmat class name

-extras
-A key value pair of data.
+extras: A key value pair of data.
 This can be any extra field the parties agree to use.

-The extras attribute
+### The extras attribute
 This is the object that should be able to give us the flexibility we will need.
 In this object we can put any key value pair we agree on.
 In the example above you can see that the vehicle and boat cargo have extra values that the break bulk item doesn’t have.

-Extra Notes
+### Extra Notes
 All values will be send as a string except for the quantity value which is a integer.